Giovanni Cosimo Bonomo: Career and research

 Based on his theory of scabies, Bonomo developed a therapy of ointments, douches and baths, in which salts, mercury, sulfur, vitriols and other aggressive and penetrating substances were used.
 After the publication, Bonomo applied for various posts but had difficulties securing a job despite continued support from Redi.
 In May 1690, he hired himself as a ship's doctor on the San Stefano, which sailed for Spain.

 In March 1691, upon Redi's intervention Bonomo was finally chosen as the personal physician of Anna Maria Luisa de' Medici, who as daughter of Cosimo III de' Medici, Grand Duke of Tuscany had married Johann Wilhelm, Elector Palatine on 29 April 1691 in Florence, and thus become Electress of the Palatinate.
-Bonomo left for Germany on 6 June 1691, and wrote a diary during the trip, which though it disappeared, Redi called it "beautiful".
+Bonomo left for Germany on 6 June 1691, and wrote a diary during the trip, which though it disappeared, Redi called "beautiful".
 He first accompanied Anna Maria Luisa de' Medici in 1692 to Neuburg an der Donau, Palatinate-Neuburg, and Düsseldorf, the capital of the Duchy of Jülich-Berg, where he was to monitor her pregnancy, which ended in miscarriage.
 He constantly contacted with Redi, and continued his research and prepared further publications.
 After he fell ill in Germany, he returned to Florence, where he died on 13 January 1696.

 Unlike Cestoni, no known paintings or sketches of Bonomo survive.